 - Easy bruising or bleeding (from having too few blood platelets)

 - Cisplatin, etoposide, paclitaxel, and vinblastine can damage nerves (known as neuropathy).
 This can lead to numbness or tingling sensations in the hands or feet, and sensitivity to cold or heat.
 In most cases, this improves once treatment is stopped, but it may last a long time in some people.

 Most side effects are short-term and go away after treatment ends, but some can last a long time and may never go away completely.
 Report any side effects or changes you notice while getting chemo to your medical team so that you can get prompt treatment for them.
 There are often ways to prevent or lessen side effects.
 For example, there are drugs to help prevent or reduce nausea and vomiting.
 In some cases, the doses of the chemo drugs may need to be reduced or treatment may need to be delayed or stopped to prevent the effects from getting worse.

 Some of the drugs used to treat testicular cancer can cause long-term side effects.
 These include some of the things mentioned earlier, like hearing loss and kidney or lung damage.
 Development of a second cancer (like leukemia) is a very serious but rare side effect of chemo, occurring in less than 1% of testicular cancer patients treated with chemo.
 People who have had chemo for testicular cancer seem to have a higher risk of heart problems later in life.
 Several studies have also suggested that chemotherapy can sometimes cause high blood cholesterol to develop over time, which may later require treatment.

-For more information about chemotherapy and its side effects, please see our document A Guide to Chemotherapy.
+For more information about chemotherapy and its side effects, please see A Guide to Chemotherapy.

 Last Medical Review: 01/20/2015